openwrt/packages/net/banip/files/README.md

 * Full IPv4 and IPv6 support
 * Supports nft atomic Set loading
 * Supports blocking by ASN numbers and by iso country codes
-* Supports local allow- and blocklist (IPv4, IPv6, CIDR notation or domain names)
+* Supports local allow- and blocklist with MAC/IPv4/IPv6 addresses or domain names
+* Supports concatenation of local MAC addresses with IPv4/IPv6 addresses, e.g. to enforce dhcp assignments
+* All local input types support ranges in CIDR notation
 * Auto-add the uplink subnet or uplink IP to the local allowlist
-* Provides a small background log monitor to ban unsuccessful login attempts in real-time
+* Provides a small background log monitor to ban unsuccessful login attempts in real-time (like fail2ban, crowdsec etc.)
 * Auto-add unsuccessful LuCI, nginx, Asterisk or ssh login attempts to the local blocklist
 * Auto-add entire subnets to the blocklist Sets based on an additional RDAP request with the monitored suspicious IP
-* Fast feed processing as they are handled in parallel as background jobs
+* Fast feed processing as they are handled in parallel as background jobs (on capable multi-core hardware)
 * Per feed it can be defined whether the wan-input chain, the wan-forward chain or the lan-forward chain should be blocked (default: all chains)
 * Automatic blocklist backup & restore, the backups will be used in case of download errors or during startup
 * Automatically selects one of the following download utilities with ssl support: aria2c, curl, uclient-fetch or full wget